Meeting Cost Reduction:

 • Develop internal best practices – Create playbooks for different workshop types and scenarios

-• Track ROI metrics monthly – Monitor cost savings, time reduction, and decision-making speed
+• Track key metrics monthly – Monitor cost savings, time reduction, and decision-making speed

 • Optimize based on results – Refine processes to maximize both cost savings and collaboration quality